Skip to content

 An integration test is test for team project concurrent modification.
 It doesn't simple junit test, but looks like 'integration' test.

-This test prepare scenario, execute separate JVMs for concurrent updates, then check remote repository data.
+This test prepares a scenario, executes separate JVMs for concurrent updates, then check remote repository data.

-Each child process updates own segments with source1..5/0/1/2/3 by values from 1 and more.
+All child process updates own segments with source1..5/0/1/2/3 by values from 1 and more.
 Segment source/0 updated each time, but source/1/2/3 updated once per cycle.
-After process will be finished, values in tmx should be in right order, i.e. only by increasing order.
-That means user will not commit previous translation for other user's segments.
+After the process will be finished, values in tmx should be in the right order, i.e. only by increasing order.
+That means user will not commit previous translation for another user's segments.

-Segment with 'concurrent' source will be modified by all users by values from 1 and more with user's prefix.
-Conflicts should be resolved by choose higher value.
-After process will be finished, values in 'concurrent' segment should be also increased only.
+All users will modify segment with 'concurrent' a source by values from 1 and more with user's prefix.
+Conflicts should be resolved by choosing higher value.
+After processes will be finished, values in 'concurrent' segment should be also increased only.

-Each child saves {@code Integer.MAXVALUE} as last translation, but current OmegaT implementation doesn't require to commit it, see "GIT_CONFLICT=Push failed.
-Will be synchronized next time."
+Each child saves {@code Integer.MAXVALUE} as last translation, and it is not mandatory to be committed by the current OmegaT implementation.
+See "GIT_CONFLICT=Push failed, Will be synchronized next time."

 Note that when using a git repository accessed by the file:// protocol, gc can cause concurrency issues that result in an error saving the project and missed sync cycles.
 When this happens near the end of the test will fail (seen with JGit 4.8).